Social Services

 Under the code of Virginia § 2.2-5206.

-City of Manassas Department of Social Services Advisory BoardThe City of Manassas Department of Social Services Advisory Board is made up of seven board members, who are appointed by the City Council for a four-year term.
-The Advisory Board meets bi-monthly in the odd months on the fourth Thursday at 6:30 pm. in the Manassas City DSS conference room located at 9324 West Street, Manassas, VA. *Special note: Due to COVID -19, Advisory Board meetings are taking place virtually.
-The next scheduled meeting is May 27, 2021.
-If you are interested in attending this meeting, contact Anita Brown @anita.r.brown@dss.virginia.gov.
+The City of Manassas Department of Social Services Advisory Board is made up of seven board members, who are appointed by the City Council for a four-year term.
+The Advisory Board meets bi-monthly in the odd months on the fourth Thursday at 6:30 pm.
+The meeting location is the Public Works Conference room @ 8500 Public Works Drive.
+Manassas, VA.

 The board members meet bi-monthly with senior staff to:

-- Monitor local social welfare programs
+• Monitor local social welfare programs

-- Support staff with annual budget reporting
+• Support staff with annual budget reporting

-- Assist Social Service staff with various community projects
+• Assist Social Service staff with various community projects

 Public Assistance Programs

-- You may apply on-line from any location that has internet access.
+• You may apply online from any location that has internet access.
 Most programs will require an interview.

-- Screening is done daily for emergency food stamp cases
+• Screening is done daily for emergency food stamp cases

 Social Services Disclaimer

-In accordance with the Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
+In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
 To file a complaint of discrimination, call 1.800.795.3272 (voice) or 202.720.6382 (TTY), or write to:

 USDA, Director Office of Civil Rights